The Meaning of Misogyny

 We are looking for 4/5 more speakers to join us.

 The deadline is the 15th of March 2026, at midnight (relative to your local time zone).
-The outcomes will be communicated by the end of March.
-Unfortunately, unless additional funding is secured, we will not be able to provide funding to successful applicants.
+Outcomes will be communicated by the end of March.
+Thanks to the University of Manchester, Philosophy Department, there will be a small bursary (up to £150) available for travel and accommodation to successful applicants.
+The organising committee will be in touch after the selection of abstracts regarding the details.

 This conference is part of a larger Early Career Fellowship project titled The Language of Misogyny: Meaning, Function and Possible Interventions, funded by the Leverhulme Trust and the University of Manchester.